Would you believe me if I told you that the happier your employees are, the more successful your company will be?

 What does this look like in practice?
 Try a flexible or unlimited vacation policy, where you offer your employees to take as much time as they need to rejuvenate as long as they are hitting their goals.

 Most of you spend a large chunk of your waking hours at the office, shouldn’t that time be enjoyable and fulfilling?
-Build trust, incentivize wellness, appreciate employees and implement the other suggestions above to create a happier and more productive workplace.
+Build trust, incentivize wellness, appreciate employees and implement the other suggestions above to increase workplace happiness.

 Sean Kelly is the CEO of SnackNation, a healthy snack delivery service for offices across America.
 Sean is also the founder of AwesomeOffice.org, an association dedicated to helping companies maximize employee engagement, productivity and wellbeing.